Adnan Hamad: Managerial career

 After being plagued by injuries during the latter parts of his career, he went into coaching and managed his home club Samarra in a player-coach role in the 1992–93 season.
 During this time he also managed to score 33 goals for the club.
 He later became the coach of Al-Zawraa and was assistant coach of the Iraq national football team to Yahya Alwan during the 1996 AFC Asian Cup in the United Arab Emirates.

 Hamad spent time in Europe studying coaching techniques before coaching abroad in the UAE with Dubai SC.
 He first coached the Iraq national team in February 2000 and led the team to third place at the 2000 West Asian Football Federation Championship in Amman.
 He was then replaced by Milan Zivadinovic only two months before the 2000 AFC Asian Cup in Lebanon.

 Adnan was back as the national coach of Iraq for the second time a year later after Milan Zivadinovic was sacked.
 Hamad led Iraq to the second round of the 2002 FIFA World Cup qualifiers before he was replaced by Croatian Rudolf Belin after two consecutive defeats to Bahrain and Saudi Arabia in the opening three matches of the tournament.

 His third period as coach of Iraq came in 2002 when he helped Iraq to the WAFF Championship win in Damascus with a dramatic 3–2 win over Jordan in extra-time before being replaced with the German Bernd Stange.
 Hamad had a short stint as manager of the Lebanon national team between 22 January 2004 and 8 February 2004.
 He regained his position as coach of Iraq when Bernd Stange left in 2004 a year after the 2003 invasion of Iraq by the United States.

 He was national coach of Jordan between 2009 and 2013.
 He led them to the quarter-finals of the 2011 Asian Cup and the play-off round of the 2014 FIFA World Cup qualification.
 On 7 February 2014, Hamad was appointed to coach Baniyas in the UAE Arabian Gulf League.
 On 6 August 2014, Hamed was appointed to coach Bahrain on a two-year contract.
 He later coached Al-Wehdat in 2016–2017.

-On 16 June 2021, he was reappointed as the head coach of Jordan.
+On 16 June 2021, he was reappointed as the head coach of Jordan, a position he held until the end of his contract in June 2023.
+On 10 January 2025, he became the manager of Saudi club Al-Orobah.
+In late April of that year, he was dismissed while the club was fighting to avoid relegation.